 In addition to their meetings, the clinic students attended a hearing on the pardon power where Fordham Law Professor Andrew Kent testified.

 Before heading back to New York, the students went to a Fordham alumni reception in a House hearing room.
-Father Joseph McShane, Fordham University’s President, was in Washington for event, and took time beforehand to meet with the clinic.
+Father Joseph McShane, S.J., Fordham University’s President, was in Washington for event, and took time beforehand to meet with the clinic.

 The clinic will be releasing its reform recommendations and supporting reports in the coming months.
 Fourteen students participated in the clinic between the fall and spring semesters.
 Over the last year, the clinic conducted over 30 interviews with experts, scholars, and current and former government officials to supplement their research.
 Among those interviewed were former CIA Director John Brennan, former White House Counsel Fred Fielding, Harvard Law Professor Laurence Tribe, and Fordham Law Professors Bruce Green, Jed Shugerman, Jerry Goldfeder, and Elizabeth Maresca.